grafana/strava-datasource/README.md

 When data source is configured, you can import example dashboards from _Dashboards_ tab at the data source configuration page.
 That's a good starting point for your custom dashboards.

 Unfortunately, Strava API has some limitations and you can query only your own activities.
 But for multi-user dashboards you can configure multiple data sources and authorize separate user for each of them.

-### Known issues

-After some time after authorization you may see an error while refreshing dashboard.
-Check grafana logs and if you see `status=401` message, try to re-connect data source to Strava.
-Click _Connect with Strava_ button, grant access and then click _Reset_ button at the right of _Auth Code_ input.
-Then click _Fill_ to copy new auth code from page URL and save data source configuration.